Water Element

 Water is best characterized by its ability to take on different forms – under heat, it becomes steam, under extreme cold, it turns to ice; it can rush down from a high mountain or in giant waves to the beach; as a lake, it always levels itself to a smooth surface.

-All these characteristics, we find in a person whose birth chart (see Personality Profiling) is dominated by Water – being particularly flexible this person will adjust to situations quickly and is able to move through the passages of life with ease.
+All these characteristics, we find in a person who is dominated by Water – being particularly flexible, this person will adjust to situations quickly and is able to move through the passages of life with ease.

-He/she does not like pressure and usually solves problems alone preferring to stay in the background.
+They do not like pressure and usually solve problems alone preferring to stay in the background.

-Having an interest in the mysterious depth of life, the Water person is constantly looking for answers to the ‘eternal questions’ and is often particularly interested in spiritual topics.
+Having an interest in the mysterious depth of life, the Water Adaptation Type is constantly looking for answers to the ‘eternal questions’ and is often particularly interested in spiritual topics.

 If out of balance, a tendency to withdraw from others might result in voluntary isolation, becoming excessively introverted, and losing drive – literally drowning in one’s own imaginative thoughts.